saros-project/saros/docs/contribute/refactoring-filesystem.md

 2. Insert the reference point based interface
 3. Implement the reference point based interface
 4. Remove the project-based interface's implementation and reference this to the reference point based interface
-5. Find alle usages of project-based interfaces and reference them to reference point based interface
+5. Find all usages of project-based interfaces and reference them to reference point based interface
 6. Delete project based interface

-This procedure has the adventages, that the parallel development of Saros is provided, so that developer can use the reference point based interfaces and the (still) untouched components are not affected directly.
+This procedure has the advantages, that the parallel development of Saros is provided, so that developer can use the reference point based interfaces and the (still) untouched components are not affected directly.
 After all usages references the reference point based interface, the project based one can be deleted.

 There are other refactoring situations to handle for reaching to final state: